8 Common Treatments for Parkinson’s Disease

 Duopa is generally given to patients with advanced Parkinson’s disease whose response to carbidopa-levodopa is varied.
 The drug is infused continuously so the level of the drugs remains constant.

 The risks associated with Duopa are infections at the site of the feeding tube and the tube falling out.

-Amantadine can be prescribed to patients in the early stages of Parkinson’s to offer relief from their symptoms.
-It can also be taken in combination with carbidopa-levodopa in the later stages of the disease to help control side effects such as involuntary movements.
+7. Amantadine: Amantadine can be prescribed to patients in the early stages of Parkinson’s to offer relief from their symptoms.
+In can also be taken in combination with carbidopa-levodopa in the later stages of the disease to help control side effects such as involuntary movements.

-Most regularly used in advanced cases of Parkinson’s disease for patients who no longer respond effectively to levodopa, deep brain stimulation involves the insertion of electrodes in the brain which are connected to a generator implanted in the chest area.
+8. Deep brain stimulation: Most regularly used in advanced cases of Parkinson’s disease for patients who no longer respond to levodopa, deep brain stimulation involves the insertion of electrodes in the brain which are connected to a generator implanted in the chest area.
 The electrical pulses sent from the generator to the electrodes can reduce the symptoms of Parkinson’s disease.